WillMcIntosh/TheCompleteWebDevelopment/README.md

 ### Math Game Website:
   Created using HTML, CSS, and JavaScript, this website is a simple 0 to 12's multiplication table game where the user gets points for clicking the correct answer out of four for 60 seconds.
 I followed the tutorials for the HTML and CSS portions, and was able to pause the video and do the JavaScript on my own.
 I then watched the videos and compared methods.
 I had onclick events in my HTML file, which I removed and did in the JavaScript instead after uploading my code to Codepen and having it check my HTML.
 I also added additional browser compatibilty from tips on Codepen for radial and linear gradients.
 I didn't know that -webkit-etc need to go before the standard formatting in CSS.
 Hosted at [Code Pen](https://codepen.io/WillMcIntosh/full/LzGzVx/)

+### Fruit Slice Game:
+  Created using HTML, CSS, jQuery, and jQueryUI, this is a fruit slice game with fruit that explodes and makes a sound on mouseover.
+Using HTML and jQuery, it will make a slicing sound on mouse over, and using jQuery and jQuery UI, the fruit does an explode animation.
+Each new fruit is shown/hidden with timing events.